 The inner universe of the mind is, like the physical world, a living organism that functions according to natural laws.
 Deciphering them has been the work of holy fools, for who can presume to understand the sacred inner workings of creation?
-Yet we do try to understand these autonomous patterns of energy (archetypes) in our individual minds (the psyche) and in the mystery of the One Mind beyond ordinary consciousness (the psychoid) because we feel their profound influence.
+Yet we do try to understand these autonomous patterns of energy (archetypes) in our individual minds (the psyche) and in the mystery of the One Mind beyond ordinary consciousness (the psychoid) because we feel their profound influence on our lives every day.

-Our brains know two languages: logic and imagination.
+Our brains know two languages.
+Dr. Ian McGilchrist has conducted extensive research into the brain’s hemispheric specialties and discovered that the left hemisphere is obsessed with data and sorting things into objective, provable categories, whereas the right hemisphere is the self-aware, imaginative, subjective part of our brains which understands relationships and context.
 Separately, each has limits, but an individual who respects both can make brilliant inroads into these mysteries.
-Einstein was one such person.
+Albert Einstein was one such person.
 He said, “Logic will take you from A to B. Imagination will take you everywhere.”

 Carl Jung and Joseph Campbell were others.
-Jung scientifically compared his inner life and that of his clients with the myths and symbols of various wisdom traditions.
+Jung scientifically compared his inner life and that of his clients with the objective data from the outer world, including the myths and metaphoric symbols of various wisdom traditions which showed up in their dreams and addressed the inner world of the soul.
 Campbell developed some of Jung’s themes.
-Their imaginative work shed much-needed light into the darkness of our contemporary collective unconscious.
+Their work shed much-needed light into the darkness of our contemporary collective unconscious.
 Following are some natural laws they midwifed into our awareness.

 1. The Law of Correspondence: The outer universe is a reflection of the inner universe.
 This intuition gave rise to the ancient adages, “As above, so below,” and “As without, so within.”
 Humanity has expressed this in diverse symbol systems such as mythology, religion, tarot, alchemy, astrology and magic.